jonathanhogg/flitter/docs/language.md

 This shows an X-Touch mini MIDI surface being configured with one encoder as a knob that changes the radius of a red filled-circle drawn in the middle of the window.
-The `state=:circ_radius` attribute of the `!rotary` node specifies the state key to write values to and the current value is retrieved with `$:circle_radius`.
+The `state=:circle_radius` attribute of the `!rotary` node specifies the state key to write values to and the current value is retrieved with `$:circle_radius`.

-A key is any vector of numbers and/or strings (/symbols).
-As the `;` operator binds with very low precedence, a non-singleton key needs to be surrounded with brackets, e.g., `$(:circle;:radius)`.

-The state system is also used by the [physics engine](physics.md) to communicate particle properties back to the program and by [counters](counters.md).
-Be careful when choosing state keys to avoid collisions between these different uses.

 ## Pragmas

 One or more pragmas may be placed at the top of a source file before any other expressions.
-Pragmas take a name and a value, which must be a literal number or string.
+Pragmas take a name and a single literal number or string.

 There are three currently supported pragmas: